You can embed links into document content in several ways:

 You can use the Link Dialog by clicking on the on the toolbar.
 The Paste Link dialog lets you interactively create a link to paste into your content.
 Here's what the dialog looks like:

-Although this is a UI dialog the flow through dialog is very quick using shortcut keys (Ctrl-K, Enter or Ctrl-K, type link Enter) as the dialog automatically populates the link text and URL if one is on the clipboard.
+Although this is a UI dialog the flow through dialog can be very quick using shortcut keys:

 If you have a URL on the clipboard when the dialog is first opened, the URL is automatically placed into the Link field.
 This also applies to the Inline Link Shortcut operation below.